NathanClassen/nathanclassen.github.io/content/posts/hugo/journey-with-Hugo.md

 > "I get to write a slew of html every time I want new content?
 Tempting..."

-Happily I stumbled upon Hakyll (a Haskell library for building static site generators), and became very intrigued and decided to investigate what exactly static-sites are, and where a static site generator comes in.
+Happily I stumbled upon Hakyll (a Haskell library for building static site generators), and was very intrigued.
+I decided to investigate what exactly static-sites are, and where a static site generator comes in.

 Long story short, I discovered the idea of creating content with Markdown (sweet, sweet md); the speed and security benefits of static sites (_everybody's_ going to be after my blog, I'm sure...) and really discovered ssg's for the first time.